atc-project/atomic-threat-coverage/Atomic_Threat_Coverage/Detection_Rules/win_pass_the_hash.md

 ```
 title: Pass the Hash Activity
+id: f8d98d6c-7a07-4d74-b064-dd4a3c244528
 status: experimental
-description: 'Detects the attack technique pass the hash which is used to move laterally inside the network'
+description: Detects the attack technique pass the hash which is used to move laterally inside the network
 references:
     - https://github.com/iadgov/Event-Forwarding-Guidance/tree/master/Events
 author: Ilias el Matani (rule), The Information Assurance Directorate at the NSA (method)